Frederic-P/Image-manipulation-in-Numpy/readme.md

 #### Grow factor:
 The grow factor is a positive integer.
 If you want to keep your cell to the same size the original image was, you use a grow factor of 1 in your recipe.
 If you provide a grow factor of 2 your image will grow 2² times.
 2 times horizontally and two times vertically.
 A grow factor 2 will thus result in 4 cells being used.

-To accomodate for this size increase you need to define x amount of cells in your recipe with grow factor 0.
+To accommodate for this size increase you need to define x amount of cells in your recipe with grow factor 0.
 These cells with grow factor 0 should be the cells that are 'taken over' by growing one other cell and position the topleft corner of the grown cell in your grid.
 See example 3 in the notebook for a concrete implementation.
 The formula to calculate the x-required amount of cells with grow factor 0 is: (grow_factor*grow_factor)-1

 #### Color commands:
 Color commands are case-sensitive and are part of the cell recipe.
 The position of color commands is on index 1 of your recipe.
 Should you not wish to modify the color channels.
 Provide ```False``` in your recipe at index 1.